ERIKA GÓMEZ.

 In parallel to her work within companies, she has continuously developed entrepreneurial projects connecting communication and contemporary culture.
 However, it was her encounter with Daniel Schäfer that marked a decisive shift, reorienting her work towards a more independent and author-led practice through the development of Daniel Schäfer Photography, Myra Vidal Art Show, ALMA Visual Communication, and CasaCalma Menorca.

 Within the studio, her role centres on shaping the frameworks through which images acquire sense, coherence, consistency and intention.
-Moving between intuition and structure, she transforms individual images into coherent bodies of work, sustaining distinct visual languages over time through conceptual direction, narrative construction, visual selection and writing.
+Moving between intuition and structure, she transforms individual images into coherent bodies of work, sustaining distinct visual languages over time through conceptual direction and narrative construction.

 Olivier Mosset.
 Untitled.